julianmendez/soda/docs/README.md

 ## Static Typing

 This language is statically typed.
-It is possible to define classes and traits.
+It is possible to define concrete and abstract classes.

+A *concrete class* is like a *case class* in Scala.
+An *abstract class* is like a *trait* in Scala.

 ## Package Declaration and Imports